CityOfLosAngeles/angeleno-my-account/README.md

 <a href="https://github.com/CityOfLosAngeles/angeleno-my-account-flutter/actions"><img src="https://github.com/CityOfLosAngeles/angeleno-my-account-flutter/workflows/Flutter%20Unit%20Tests/badge.svg" alt="Flutter Tests Status"></a>
 [![codecov](https://codecov.io/gh/CityOfLosAngeles/angeleno-my-account/graph/badge.svg?token=ILNR5XOM40)](https://codecov.io/gh/CityOfLosAngeles/angeleno-my-account)

+## What Angeleno - My Account?
+This repository is for setting up a Flutter Web Application on your machine to interface Auth0.
+With Auth0 you can authenticate and authorize user to access your applications.
+With this repository you will get a Auth0 Web login which then redirects back to the Flutter app in where the authenticated user can see their current profile along with make changes to their profile.
+We have added Google Places API to assist user's with autocompleting and validating their address.

 ## Getting Started
-This branch should act as our main branch until we have a working Minimum Viable Product (MVP) to merge into the `main` branch.
-To start development you'll `git clone` this repo; after cloning you'll by default be on the main branch, but you can `git checkout mvp-skeleton` to switch to the branch with the code being worked on.
-From the `mvp-skeleton` branch, you can branch off to work on your own work/issue by running `git checkout -b your-branch-name`.
-When opening the pull request for your work, make sure the branch is being merged into `mvp-skeleton` and not `main`.
+The develpment branch is our main branch you can use to work on your own work/issues.
+To start development you'll `git clone` this repo; after cloning you'll by default be on the development branch.
+When opening the pull request for your work, make sure the branch is being merged into `development` branch as well.

 ### Minimum Requirements
 - Flutter >=3.16.0 [Flutter SDK](https://docs.flutter.dev/get-started/install)